FoxIO-LLC/ja4/README.md

 JA4+ can and is being implemented into open source tools, see the [License FAQ](https://github.com/FoxIO-LLC/ja4/blob/main/License%20FAQ.md) for details.

 This licensing allows us to provide JA4+ to the world in a way that is open and immediately usable, but also provides us with a way to fund continued support, research into new methods, and the development of the upcoming JA4 Database.
 We want everyone to have the ability to utilize JA4+ and are happy to work with vendors and open source projects to help make that happen.

+[ja4plus-mapping.csv](https://github.com/FoxIO-LLC/ja4/blob/main/ja4plus-mapping.csv) is not included in the above software licenses and is thereby a license-free file.

 ## Q&A